carlaKC/lightning-rfc/02-peer-protocol.md

   - MUST increase the value of `id` by 1 for each successive offer.
   - if it is relaying a payment inside a blinded route:
     - MUST set `blinding_point` (see [Route Blinding](04-onion-routing.md#route-blinding))
+  - if it is the original source of the HTLC:
+    - if it does not expect the HTLC to be instantly settled:
+      - SHOULD set `endorsed` to `0`.
+    - otherwise:
+      - SHOULD set `endorsed` to `1`.
+      - MAY choose to set `endorsed` to `0` to mimic endorsement patterns of HTLCs it has forwarded.
+  - otherwise:
+    - if the `endorsed` TLV is not provided for the corresponding incoming HTLC:
+      - SHOULD set `endorsed` to `0`.
+    - otherwise, if `endorsed` is non-zero for the corresponding incoming HTLC AND the incoming peer is considered to have good local reputation:
+      - SHOULD set `endorsed` to `1`
+    - otherwise:
+      - SHOULD set `endorsed` to `0`.
+  - SHOULD NOT set `endorsed` to a non-zero value if the corresponding incoming HTLC does not have `endorsed` set to `1`.

 `id` MUST NOT be reset to 0 after the update is complete (i.e. after `revoke_and_ack` has been received).
 It MUST continue incrementing instead.